The Best Bike Trail in Every Province

 Saskatchewan: Meewasin Valley Trails

-Flanking both sides of the South Saskatchewan River in Saskatoon lies the Meewasin Valley Trails.
+Flanking both sides of the South Saskatchewan River in Saskatoon lie the Meewasin Valley Trails.
 Meewasin is a Cree word that means “it is beautiful,” and the valley certainly lives up to its name—you’ll pedal past inspiring vistas, many swaying with native grasslands.
-The entire trail system is 80 kilometres long, but it’s easy to bite off small bits at a time.
-Head to Meewasin Northeast Swale for a 24-kilometre loop to view the wetlands, short-eared owls and sharp-tailed grouse.
+The entire trail system is 80 kilometres long, but it’s easy to bite off small chunks at a time.
+Head to Meewasin Northeast Swale for a 24-kilometre loop to view the wetlands, keeping an eye out for short-eared owls and sharp-tailed grouse.
 Ambitious folks can also cycle from Wanuskewin Heritage Park to Cranberry Flats in under two hours.

 Manitoba: Reeve’s Ravine Trail

-In Riding Mountain National Park, a three-hour drive northwest of Winnipeg, lies the ever popular Reeve’s Ravine Trail.
-This flowy, single-track mountain bike trail along the ravine’s edge is one of the best ways to get up close and personal with the Manitoba escarpment.
-There are three moderate mountain biking trails to experience (about 2.5 kilometres each); you can do the full seven-kilometre trail, taking in some of the best views in the entire park.
+In Riding Mountain National Park, a three-hour drive northwest of Winnipeg, you’ll find the ever-popular Reeve’s Ravine Trail.
+This flowing single-track mountain bike trail along the ravine’s edge is one of the best ways to get up close and personal with the Manitoba escarpment.
+There are three moderate mountain biking trails to experience (about 2.5 kilometres each); or you can do the full seven-kilometre stretch, taking in some of the best views in the entire park.

 Ontario: Niagara River Recreation Trail

 Looking for bike trails with variety?
 Consider hitting up the 56 kilometres of trails along the Niagara Parkway.
 Gently ease your way in along the Northern Parkway Trail that begins at Niagara-on-the-Lake.
-Smooth, paved trails make cycling a breeze, and you’re sure to be tempted to marvel at the Niagara Gorge.
+Smooth, paved trails make cycling a breeze, and the Niagara Gorge delivers truly awe-inspiring scenery.
 The South Parkway Trail is ideal for beginners and road bikers with no major elevation changes.
 Those looking for more of a challenge, however, should cycle onto historic Fort Erie—a feat that takes approximately three hours.
 Take advantage of seasonal summer GO Transit service between Toronto’s Union Station and the Niagara Falls Station, situated one block from the Recreation Trail.

 Quebec: Blueberry Route